Imtiaz-Rafi/jscanvas/README.md

-# This a an Interective JSCanvas
+# This is an Interective JSCanvas
 visit this page for a sample : https://imtiaz-rafi.github.io/jscanvas/